jsntv200/redant-home/jobs/senior-ruby-on-rails-developer.md

 * We work in teams across several clients.
 Each client typically has several projects running.
 * We have some interesting projects, building big web apps that support a large number of users.
 These can throw up challenging problems, like load, handling lots of payments, concurrency, tweaking performance and taming cache unicorns.

 The things we make are typically large web applications, which we call [Digital Products](/blog/products/ "Digital Products").
-The way we typically approach these is an [ReactJS](/technology/reactJS/ "ReactJS") frontend driven by a Ruby backend (JRuby, Rails, Sinatra etc)
+The way we typically approach these is an [React](/technology/react/ "React") frontend driven by a Ruby backend (JRuby, Rails, Sinatra etc)

 Have a look at our [portfolio](/portfolio/ "portfolio") to get a better idea of the some of the projects we've worked on.